 Plants are a part of our communities, and building relationships with them is healing unto itself.

 Kathleen (she/they) is an herbalist, farmer, and long time plant lover.
-She studied clinical herbalism at Institute of Traditional Medicine and has also completed the Wild Current Herbal Mentorship program with herbalists Ember Peters, Stascha Stahl, and Vilde Chaya.
-They love plant medicine for its capacity to bring joy, healing, and connection to place and self, and hopes to help others feel the magic of bringing herbs into their lives.
-She is always looking to learn more, especially related to herbal first aid, seed saving, and the decolonization of plant medicine.
+She studied clinical herbalism at the Institute of Traditional Medicine and completed the Wild Current Herbal Mentorship program.
+They were drawn to plant medicine as an avenue for increasing individual and community resilience, but also found that forming relationships with plants was a medicine in itself.
+They hope, as a farmer, to help others feel the magic of bringing herbs into their lives.
+She is always looking to learn more, especially related to centering modern herbalism (and farming) in harm reduction and decolonial lenses.

 Jane (she/her) is an herbalist, dreamer, farmer, and lifelong learner.
 She attended Pacific Rim College for her formal studies in Phytotherapy, learned a lot, and has done a lot of unlearning since then too!
 Jane believes that anyone can build relationships with herbs and learn about their medicine, and centres accessibility and education/co-learning in her herbal work.
 Her interests include herbalism in end-of-life-care, seed-saving, and the polyvagal theory and how it integrates with herbal medicine.
 She is learning more about her herbal lineage, and is committed to contributing to the decolonization of plant medicine.